● The application period starts on 5 January 2022

 - Language of degree: Finnish or English

-You are eligible to apply for Master’s Degree Programme in Theatre Pedagogy if you have:
+You are eligible to apply for Master’s Studies in Directing if you have:

-- completed a higher education degree in Finland and your degree includes at least 30 ECTS credits worth of studies in theatre art or a supporting field
+- completed a higher education degree in Finland and your degree includes at least 30 ECTS credits worth of studies in directing or a supporting field

-- completed a bachelor’s degree abroad, which in the country concerned grants eligibility to undertake higher education studies at master’s level, and your degree comprises at least 30 ECTS credits worth of studies in theatre art or a supporting field
+- completed a bachelor’s degree abroad, which in the country concerned grants eligibility to undertake higher education studies at master’s level, and your degree comprises at least 30 ECTS credits worth of studies in directing or a supporting field

 Your eligibility will be assessed on the basis of your application and certificates.